-A cosmetic laser technician is someone who generally works under supervision of a medical director to perform a variety of cosmetic laser treatments, which can include laser hair removal, laser skin rejuvenation, laser tattoo removal, and more.
-Laser technicians evaluate client’s skin, assign clients treatment plans based on their knowledge, know all about laser safety when it comes to different skin and skin treatment types, and much more.
+A cosmetic laser technician is someone who generally works under supervision of a medical director to perform a variety of cosmetic laser treatments, which can include laser hair removal, laser skin rejuvenation, laser tattoo removal and more.
+Laser technicians evaluate client’s skin, assign clients treatment plans based on their knowledge and know all about laser safety when it comes to different skin and skin treatment types.

 Laser technicians need to attend a laser training course in order to earn certification.
 Laser training may take between a few days to 2 weeks.
 At National Laser Institute, we offer a 2 week comprehensive laser training course that covers a variety of in-demand laser treatments with clinical and didactic training.

 This prepares future laser technicians for everything they need to know about the industry, plus the bonus of practicing with clients.
 Laser technicians may also attend aesthetician school before or after their laser training in order to provide a variety of different epidermal and dermal skin care treatments.